Graduate Financial Aid

 Additional Funding Sources:

-The TEACH Grant – The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $4,000 a year in grant assistance to students who are completing coursework towards certain high-need fields.
+The TEACH Grant – The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides up to $3,760 (due to sequestration) a year in grant assistance to students who are completing coursework towards certain high-need fields.
 In order to be eligible for a grant, a student must submit a FAFSA form and sign an Agreement to Serve as a full-time teacher at certain low-income schools and within certain high-need fields for at least four academic years within eight years after completing (or ceasing enrollment in) the course of study for which the candidate received a grant.
 The U.S. Department of Education will determine your eligibility for this program.
 The TEACH Grant converts to an Unsubsidized Direct Loan if the student fails to complete any part of the obligation.
 The loan, plus interest, must be repaid.

 For more information and to sign the Agreement to Serve (ATS), click here.